Not Even Bothering with the Accent

 - Characters such as Lancer and Saber in the English dub of Fate/stay night are noticeably lacking the accents an English-speaking audience would expect, given their countries of origin.
 Of course, this is doubly justified: the Irish and British accents of Cú Chulainn or King Arthur's time would be completely different from modern ones, and the dub was already bad enough without poorly faked accents.

-- Assassins Creed I: nearly all of the Crusades-era characters have vaguely Middle Eastern accents except for the main character, Altaïr, who speaks as American as apple pie (since he is actually his descendant reliving his Genetic Memories).
-Lucy, the technician working on the Animus, says that she can restore all the accents and write it as Old English, but she doesn't because it would be like reading Chaucer.
+- Assassin's Creed I: nearly all of the Crusades-era characters have vaguely Middle Eastern accents except for the main character, Altaïr, who speaks as American as apple pie (since he is actually his descendant reliving his Genetic Memories).
+Lucy, the technician working on the Animus, says that she can restore all the accents and make everything appear in the period-appropriate Middle English, but she doesn't because it would be like reading Chaucer.

 - The Assassin's Creed: Revelations version of Altaïr does speak with a middle eastern accent.
 This could be due to the Animus 2.0.